signalfx/signalfx-agent/docs/remote-config.md

 `optional` also works in scalar contexts as well, assuming that the config value is not required by the agent.

+### Raw Values
+If you have values in files/KV stores that you don't want interpreted as YAML, but rather as plain strings, you can add the `raw: true` value to the remote value specification.
+Everything else acts as it would otherwise.

 ## Environment Variables

 The config file also supports environment variable interpolation with the